cvap-toolbox/papertemplate/README.md

 # papertemplate

 Simple template system for conference paper.
-It includes a make file with the following options:
+It includes a make file that can generate pdf files.
+It also allows you to write in markdown and then convert to latex.
+No more writing in latex!!
+It requires that you install pandoc document converter.
+Get it at http://johnmacfarlane.net/pandoc/code.html

 ### make clean
 Removes all pesky helper files that LaTeX creates.
 So you can check into the svn or git without so much versioning problems.